linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation/chapters/Chapter 16 - Estimating Equity Value per Share.md

 There may be other claims on the firm that do not show up in debt that you should subtract from firm value.

 ■ Expected liabilities on lawsuits.
 You could be analyzing a firm that is the defendant in a lawsuit, where it potentially could have to pay tens of millions of dollars in damages.
 You should estimate the probability that this will occur, and use this probability to estimate the expected liability.
-Thus, if there is a 10 percent chance that you could lose a case that you are defending, and the expected damage award is  $1 billion, you would reduce the value of the firm by$ 100 million (probability × expected damages).
+Thus, if there is a 10 percent chance that you could lose a case that you are defending, and the expected damage award is  \$1 billion, you would reduce the value of the firm by\$ 100 million (probability × expected damages).
 If the expected liability is not anticipated until several years from now, you would compute the present value of the payment.

 ■ Unfunded pension and health care obligations.
 If a firm has significantly underfunded a pension or a health plan, it will need to set aside cash in future years to meet these obligations.
 While it would not be considered debt for cost of capital purposes, it should be subtracted from firm value to arrive at equity value.